smallblue2/OptiFS/proposal/CA326_Project_Proposal_Form.md

 ## Project Description

 ### What is it?
-OptiFS, a modern day solution specifically for large groups of machines accessing a shared file system through Network File System (NFS).
+OptiFS, a storage solution for large groups of machines accessing a shared file system through Network File System (NFS).

 Computer labs contain clusters of computers, and when user files are managed by shared file systems like NFS, storing all this data can become a very large, costly and impractical task.
 Slow disk operations are a notoriously frustrating experience amongst students during exams, labs and any situation where many shared machines are powered on and running at the same time.

 Furthermore as a student, it can be a jarring experience having to physically attend computer labs to retrieve your work or data.
-Being able to view and download your files on the go means that you can access your files anywhere and at any time.
+We will create an online interface allowing students to view and download their files on the go - anywhere, any time.

-OptiFS would deliver performance by massively reducing the file count on shared file systems through deduplication and give users additional interfaces to access their information where they may need.
+OptiFS will deliver storage performance by massively reducing the file count on shared file systems through deduplication and give users additional interfaces to access their information where they may need.

-We would innovate an increasingly difficult and logistically challenging problem introduced by managing many users on many machines by combining elements of systems programming, web development and database management.
+We will innovate an increasingly difficult and logistically challenging problem introduced by managing many users on many machines by combining elements of systems programming, web development and database management.

 ![A preliminary diagram of the systems and architecture in place](OptiFS_Diagram.png)